HanuP69/HackOdisha_Aurat/README.md

 ## 📌 Overview
 **DocAI** is an **innovative healthcare solution** that provides patients with a **convenient, user-friendly, and accessible interface** to connect with **AI-powered virtual doctor** in real time.

-Through its **interactive AI-generated avatar**, patients can enjoy **natural, human-like consultations**, breaking barriers in digital healthcare.
+Through its **interactive AI-generated avatar**, patients can enjoy **natural, human-like consultations with real time animations and lip syncing**, breaking barriers in digital healthcare.

 ### ✨ Key Highlights
 - 🌐 **Multilingual support** → Accessible to users from diverse regions.